Best Restaurants in Burgundy & Beaujolais

 Le Clos du Cèdre

-This outstanding restaurant is housed in the charming Hostellerie du Cedre hotel in Beaune, which attracts both residents and visitors in search of mouthwatering local cuisine.
+This outstanding restaurant is housed in the charming Hostellerie du Cedre hotel in Beaune, which attracts both residents and visitors searching for mouthwatering local cuisine.
 They never leave disappointed.
 Head chef Christophe Canati, who was appointed in 2012, has quite a pedigree; he trained in the kitchens of Bernard Louiseau and Georges Blanc, earning his first Michelin star at Hostellerie de Plaisance in Saint-Emilion in 2002.
 His cooking is both refined and comforting, invoking a modern take on Burgundian gastronomic traditions.
 So expect such delights as white crab meat on a pool of broad bean velouté, ballotine of rabbit, stuffed with foie gras and apricot and mille-feuille, served with salted caramel ice cream and salted caramel.
 All of this served with, naturally, an extensive selection of both red and white Burgundies, with both the superstars and more affordable options available.
-Service is perfectly judged and the ambiance romantic and intimate, perfect for a special occasion with a loved one.
+Service is perfectly judged, and the ambiance romantic and intimate, perfect for a special occasion with a loved one.
 Quite simply one of the best restaurants for miles around and richly deserving of its Michelin star.

 Address: 2 Boulevard Maréchal Foch, 21200 Beaune